open-quantum-safe/liboqs/README.md

 	- `example_sig`: Minimal runnable example showing the usage of the signature API
 	- `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components

-	A range of tests (including all `test_*` and `kat_*` programs above) can be run using
+	The test suite can be run using

-		python3 -m pytest
+		ninja run_tests

 4. To generate HTML documentation of the API, run:

-		make docs
+		ninja gen_docs

-	Then open `docs/doxygen/html/index.html` in your web browser.
+	Then open `build/docs/doxygen/html/index.html` in your web browser.

 ### Windows

-Binaries can be generated using the Visual Studio solution in the `VisualStudio` folder.
-The supported schemes are defined in the project's `winconfig.h` file.
+Binaries can be generated using Visual Studio 2019 with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.

-### Others

-Instructions for building on OpenBSD and ARM can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki/Building).

 ## Documentation